 You can contact a creator you’ve always admired via social media, and pick their brains regarding things that bother you about your work.
 Don’t feel intimidated about this; most creators are friendly and willing to answer questions.
 Just make sure your questions are politely phrased, and that they can’t be answered by a simple Google search.

-How to Get Busy People to Answer You
+Read Also: How to Get Buzy People to Answer You

 4. Be An Activist, Not A Slacktivist